iPaulPro/PolymarketAttestActionModule/README.md

 ## Client Implementation

-The [@polymarket/clob-client](https://www.npmjs.com/package/@polymarket/clob-client) library can be used to query a Market by Condition ID and create an Order.
+The [@polymarket/clob-client](https://www.npmjs.com/package/@polymarket/clob-client) library can be used to query a Market by Condition ID and place an Order.

 ```ts
 // A Level 2 CLOB Client (with API credentials) is required to query markets